owncloud/web/docs/development/repo-structure.md

 transformed so that you can deal with more useful objects.
 The web-client package gets published on npmjs.com as [@ownclouders/web-client](https://www.npmjs.com/package/@ownclouders/web-client).

-A dedicated documentation for the `web-client` package is not available, yet, since our extension system is still work in progress.
+Dedicated documentation for the `web-client` package is not available, yet, since our extension system is still work in progress.

 ### web-pkg